Scale-Adaptive Generative Flows for Multiscale Scientific Data: Introduction

 \subsection{This work}

 Our contributions are as follows:

-\begin{itemize} \item \textbf{Theoretical insights for noise selection} (Sections \ref{sec-Preliminaries and Motivating Examples} and \ref{sec-Choices of Noise for Gaussian and General Target Measures}): We demonstrate through formal analysis of Gaussian random fields that noise distributions must not be smoother than the target data distribution---as quantified by the decay rates of the Fourier spectra of their covariance---to ensure bounded and Lipschitz continuous drift fields near the initial time. \item \textbf{Infinite-dimensional well-posedness} (Section \ref{sec-Choices of Noise for Gaussian and General Target Measures}): Using Cameron-Martin space theory, we establish sufficient conditions for Lipschitz regularity of drift fields in infinite dimensions, reinforcing that the roughness of effective noise does not fall below that of the target distributions.
+\begin{itemize} \item \textbf{Noise selection and drift regularity} (Sections~\ref{sec-Preliminaries and Motivating Examples} and~\ref{sec-Choices of Noise for Gaussian and General Target Measures}): We analyze how the choice of noise affects the regularity of the drift.
+For Gaussian targets we derive a closed-form drift and show that the noise must be at least as rough as the data---in terms of Fourier-spectrum decay---for the drift to remain a bounded operator near the initial time.
+For non-Gaussian targets we use Cameron--Martin space theory and derive Lipschitz estimates of the drift under some assumptions.
+In both cases, the assumptions imply that the noise is at least as rough as the data, and the sampling ODE is shown to be well-posed in function space.

-\item \textbf{Spectrum-matched noise for known structure} (Section \ref{sec-Numerical Efficiency and Design of Noise}): For distributions with analytically tractable fine-scale behavior---including Gaussian random fields and samples from the stochastic Allen-Cahn invariant measures, that are absolutely continuous with respect to known Gaussian measures---we show that noise with matching spectral characteristics substantially improves numerical efficiency over standard approaches.
+\item \textbf{Numerical efficiency and matched-spectrum noise for known structure} (Section~\ref{sec-Numerical Efficiency and Design of Noise}): We observe that rougher-than-data noise can introduce numerical stiffness near the terminal time.
+For distributions whose fine-scale behavior is analytically tractable---such as Gaussian random fields and stochastic Allen--Cahn invariant measures absolutely continuous with respect to a known Gaussian---we show that noise matching the data's spectrum, thus roughness, can substantially improve numerical efficiency across resolutions.

-\item \textbf{Scale-adaptive schedules for unknown structure} (Section \ref{sec-Numerical Efficiency through Design of Interpolation Schedules}): For complex non-Gaussian distributions such as the invariant measure of the stochastically forced Navier-Stokes equation where fine-scale structure cannot be prescribed easily \textit{a~priori}, we develop scale-adaptive interpolation schedules that maintain numerical stability when using rougher-than-data noise, enabling accurate enstrophy spectrum estimation. \end{itemize}
+\item \textbf{Scale-adaptive schedules for unknown structure} (Section~\ref{sec-Numerical Efficiency through Design of Interpolation Schedules}): For complex non-Gaussian distributions where fine-scale structure cannot be prescribed easily \emph{a priori}---e.g., the invariant measure of stochastically forced Navier--Stokes---we observe that the matched-spectrum recipe may fail, and rougher noise is needed.
+We propose scale-adaptive interpolation schedules that help maintain numerical stability when using rougher-than-data noise.
+The resulting recipe yields more accurate enstrophy spectra together with non-Gaussian statistics such as flatness and gradient kurtosis.
+A simple non-Gaussianity-based diagnostic is also proposed to indicate which of the two recipes (matched noise vs.\ rougher noise plus scale-adaptive schedule) is more appropriate. \end{itemize}